 The Simple Guide to Lawn Fertiliser

 All fertilisers, whether they are for lawns or plants, are measured by their nitrogen, phosphorus and potassium content.
-This is quoted on every packet as a % of N P K.
+This is quoted on every packet as a percentage of N P K.

-Nitrogen helps the plant or lawn produce lush leafy growth.
+- N – Nitrogen Nitrogen helps the grass produce lush leafy growth.

-Phosphorus helps the lawn below ground enabling it to produce a strong healthy root system.
+- P – Phosphorus Phosphorus helps the lawn below ground enabling it to produce a strong healthy root system.
 This is essential to help a new lawn get established.
-It also helps plants with flower and fruit production.

-Potassium gives plants strength to fight disease and helps with the overall health of the plant or lawn
+- K – Potassium Potassium gives plants the strength to fight disease and helps with the overall health of the grass

 If you want a thick, dark green lawn in the summer you will need to apply a high nitrogen feed.
-The higher the N Nitrogen % on the packet the more lush, thick and green your lawn will be.
-So you might see on the back of the packet 20-5-5.
+The higher the N Nitrogen percentage on the packet, the more lush, thick and green your lawn will be.
+For example, you might see on the back of the packet 20-5-5.
 This means the fertiliser is made up of 20% nitrogen, 5% phosphorus, 5% potassium.
-This is a great summer fertiliser and Lawn Builder is a highly recommended example of this.
+This combination of NPK would make a great summer fertiliser.

-All Purpose Weed, Feed and Moss killers are great products if your lawn is in great all round condition.
-They help your lawn to tick over, keeping moss in check and perhaps putting an end to a few daisies and broad leaf weeds you might find in your lawn.
-See below for our list of recommended Weed, Feed and Moss Killers.
+All-Purpose Weed, Feed and Moss killers are great products if your lawn is in great all-round condition.
+They help your lawn to tick over, keeping moss in check and perhaps putting an end to a few daisies and broadleaf weeds you might find in your lawn.
+See below for my list of recommended Weed, Feed and Moss Killers.

 Weeds in the Lawn

 Use a fertiliser that has added Iron (moss’s biggest enemy!).
 There are also some No Rake Moss Killer/Fertilisers available.